anttijuu/entitymanipulator/README.md

 What you need is a C++ compiler and [CMake](https://cmake.org) build system.

-After installing the tools, do this in the project directory:
+After installing the tools, do this in the project root directory:

 1. mkdir build
 2. cd build